pancongliang/openshift/registry/replace-registry.md

 elasticsearch-operator.v5.6.12   OpenShift Elasticsearch Operator   5.6.12    elasticsearch-operator.v5.6.5   Succeeded
 ```

-9.Delete all images of the node and restart to test whether the ocp image can be pulled
+#### Delete all images of the node and restart to test whether the ocp image can be pulled
 ```
 $ ssh core@worker01.ocp4.example.com
 [core@worker01 ~]$ sudo -i